-1. Totals for the combined category of "positive vaccine sentiment" may appear to be different than if combining the individual category estimates shown in Figure 6 because of rounding.
+1. Totals for the combined category of "positive vaccine sentiment" or "vaccine hesitancy" may appear to be different than if combining the individual category estimates shown in Figure 6 because of rounding.

 7. Social impacts on Great Britain data

 Coronavirus and the social impacts on Great Britain